75lb/config-master/README.md

 ## config-master
 A convention for storing and retrieving application config.
 You supply a string (e.g. `'example-app'`), the libary will walk up the directory tree merging config stored for this app.
 The following locations are searched, with the latter taking precedence:

-- any package.json, beneath the `example-app` property
+- Any package.json, beneath the `example-app` property.
-- any `.example-app.json` files
+- Any `.example-app.json` files (or a custom filename you specify).

 <a name="exp_module_config-master--loadConfig"></a>